-In the pre-k through grade 8 school, children stay “younger” longer.
+In the pre-kindergarten through grade 8 school, children stay “younger” longer.
 At Presentation of Mary Academy, our students are immersed in developmentally appropriate activities, curriculum, and events.
 Being physically separated from the daily pressures and distractions of a large junior high school setting allows our junior high school students to tackle the challenges all teens face in a safe, nurturing environment.

 PMA allows children to stay in a small class size environment through their early teen years.
 Adolescence is a time of change and growth, and the small scale of our community allows teachers and staff to know children personally, nurture their individual interests, and support their needs.

 Our students are engaged by the enthusiasm and creativity of their teachers, who work together to relate themes and concepts among different subjects over the years.
 Students in all grades explore topics in depth and are encouraged to take risks and view mistakes or disagreement as stepping stones to increased understanding and conflict resolution skills.